tylerlwsmith/caddyexamples.com/content/examples/reverse-proxy-plus-static-files.md

 >
 > When using the Caddyfile, directives are handled in a specific order, described in the following docs page.
 Specifically, `reverse_proxy` is ordered higher than `file_server`, so it’ll get handled first if a request matched by it (most directives match _all requests_ by default).

-Caddy has features to override this ordering though.
-Specifically, it has the `handle` and `handle_path` directives.
+Thankfully, Caddy has features to override this ordering.

+## Recommended approach

+Caddy includes a `handle` and `handle_path` directive.
 These will apply rules in order from the first matching `handle`.

-The `handle_path` directive works like the handle directive, but it strips the matched path prefix.
+The `handle_path` directive works like the `handle` directive, but it strips the matched path prefix.

 ```Caddyfile
 localhost:2015 {